 If you want to reach an audience using a personal approach, Snapchat is a great application to use for your business.
 According to Snapchat’s SEC filing in 2017, an average of 158 million people use Snapchat every day and 2.5 billion Snaps are created daily.
 While Snapchat was originally intended to send photos to others, it has become well known for its video content.
-With this, businesses are starting to use Snapchat for Brands in order to promote their products and services by producing original content for the platform.
-However, before venturing into a new social territory, it is important to weigh the pros and cons of using the Snapchat for Business.
+With this, businesses are starting to use Snapchat for brands in order to promote their products and services by producing original content for the platform.
+However, before venturing into a new social territory, it is important to weigh the pros and cons of using Snapchat for Business.

 Pros of Snapchat for Business

 Snapchat allows you to engage with customers on a personal level.
 Celebrities often use Snapchat to show a “day-in-my-life” or “behind-the-scenes” and businesses can do the same.
 Messages are also more likely to be seen on Snapchat than other social media platforms or by email.
 The snaps are sent to the individual, which makes it more personal.

 While people of all ages are on social media, Snapchat is one that the younger generation uses more than the others, with the majority of Snapchat users between the ages of 18-34.
 In the United States, 36% of their Daily Active Users spend more time on their mobile devices than watching television, so it is more likely they will see a branding video from a business, whether that be an advertisement or personal video, on their mobile device.
 Snapchat also has fun filters and stickers that can be used on videos and photos.
 Showing a personal and fun side of your business is a great way to promote and gain a loyal following.